 Dear Ms. Chapman,

-After you reported the issue, we checked a few more models of this printer, and it turned out that other devices failed to function properly as well.
-But this is the first time we’ve heard of this problem.
-We contacted the manufacturer, and they promised to replace all faulty models.
+After you reported the issue, we checked a few more models of this printer, and it turned out that other devices failed to function correctly as well.
+But this is the first time we've heard of this problem.
+So we contacted the manufacturer, and they promised to replace all faulty models.

-You can pick up your replacement printer no later than in two days.
-If you have a tight schedule, I am ready to come to your office at a convenient time with a new printer.
+You can pick up your replacement printer no later than two days.
+If you have a tight schedule, I am ready to come to your office conveniently with a new printer.
 But please feel free to let me know if you would prefer a refund.

 Once again, I apologize for this situation.
 Please call me on +12345678 if you have questions.